-How To Turn Off Two Factor Authentication On iPhone
+How To Turn Off Two-Factor Authentication On iPhone

-However, Apple offers two slightly different types of enhanced security, known as two-step authentication and two-factor authentication.
-These are the two different terms that can be confusing.
-But, you must first understand the options available and the risks associated with them to determine which option is best for you.
+However, you must first understand the options available and the risks associated with them to determine which option is best for you.
+Here, we will only discuss two-factor authentication and methods to turn off two-factor authentication on iPhone

-What is Two Factor Authentication?
+What is Two-Factor Authentication?

 In addition to your standard password, it requires a secondary checking code from a trusted device when you need to check Apple ID from another iPhone or MacBook.

 For example, suppose you access your account on the Apple login page using a friend's computer that you've never used before.
-In that case, you'll be required to enter an Apple ID password, and a code sent to your phone number or email address that has already been verified with your account.
+In that case, you'll be required to enter an Apple ID password and a code sent to your phone number or email address that has already been verified with your account.

-Once you have successfully logged in with that device, you will not be asked for secondary code again unless you do not log out, delete the device, or change your password because of a security breach.
+Once you have successfully logged in with that device, you will not be asked for secondary code again unless you log out, delete the device, or change your password because of a security breach.

 You might frequently access your account from different, untrusted devices, such as a school or public workspace, and become tired of completing two-factor authentication all day.